keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ::1     ip6-localhost ip6-loopback
 ```

-That's why in your own browser when you type `localhost` in the address bar it gets translated to
+That's why in your own browser, when you type `localhost` in the address bar, it gets translated to
 `127.0.0.1` which is the local address of the machine the web browser is running on! `::1` is the
 loopback address for IPv6!

 ## Footnotes

-[^tcp-ip-model]: which is a model very similar to [**TCP/IP model**][tcp-model].
+[^tcp-ip-model]: which is a model very similar to the [**TCP/IP model**][tcp-model].
-                 TCP/IP model is also used a lot in practice.
-Here is some [comparisons][vs] between OSI
+                 The TCP/IP model is also used a lot in practice.
+Here are some [comparisons][vs] between the OSI
-                 model and TCP/IP model.
+                 model and the TCP/IP model.

 [bgp]: https://en.wikipedia.org/wiki/Border_Gateway_Protocol